btld-web/editor/defaults/btld.md

 ## Motivation

 These components would usualy be throw away code or large component frameworks.
-Personally I have implemented these types of components for multiple projects - mostly without much thought and therfore often sub par.
+Personally I have implemented these types of components for multiple projects - mostly without much thought and therefore often sub par.

 Actions `Open Id`, ``